-1) Savings
+1. Savings

-Seventy six percent of respondents with cash savings reported keeping their savings in bank savings accounts.
-Other popular savings instruments include life insurance and postal savings.
-(Figure 3).
-In the lowest income quartile, the most preferred savings instruments were bank savings accounts though only 50 percent of those with cash savings had bank accounts.
-Life insurance and informal savings schemes like self help groups and micro finance institutions were the other preferred instruments.
-Over 20 percent of respondents in the lowest income quartile held savings in chit funds and self help groups/microfinance, though the absolute number of people saving in these informal savings schemes is still small - approximately 10 percent of those with cash incomes or 33 million.
-Over 50 percent of the clients saving with SHGs/microfinance institutions were agricultural wage labourers and self-employed farmers, while 30 percent of chit fund members belonged to this category.
-(Figure 4).
+Seventy-six per cent of respondents with savings reported keeping their money in bank savings accounts.
+Other popular savings instruments include life insurance and postal savings (Figure 3).
+In the lowest income quartile, the most preferred savings instruments were bank savings accounts though only 50 per cent of those with savings had bank accounts.
+Life insurance and informal savings schemes like selfhelp groups and microfinance institutions were the other preferred instruments.
+Over 20 per cent of respondents in the lowest income quartile held savings in chit funds and self-help groups/microfinance, though the absolute number of people saving in these informal savings schemes is still small-approximately 10 per cent of those with cash incomes or 33 million.
+Over 50 per cent of the clients saving with SHGs/microfinance institutions were agricultural wage labourers and self-employed farmers, while 30 per cent of chit fund members belonged to this category (Figure 4).